 It was not long after I had finished a tour of Hawaii doing guitar and vocals with B.B.
 King’s Allstars onboard the cruise ship MS Oosterdam.
-This had marked the end of my sixth international tour with the group, and Life was giving me signs to move onto other musical endeavors.
+This had marked the end of my sixth international tour with the group, and Life was giving me signs to move onto other musical endeavors for a while.

 Every now and then my mom would ask, “Have you gotten in touch with Channel 4 yet about playing the show?”
 “Not yet… I’m going to,” I would respond in a tone of pure procrastination.
 Finally, after playing a few original music gigs and picking up some steam I worked up the courage to give it a shot.

 “I can you booked on Today In Nashville in August.”
-An email response had come back faster than I ever imagined.
+An email response had come back.
 Of course I instantly accepted.
-I was ecstatic about the opportunity to perform on live television in Music City, USA.
-I guess Mama’s always right after all.
+I was ecstatic about the opportunity to perform my music on live television in Music City, USA.
+Mom was right.

 I had a few months until the date of my performance.
 So this gave me time to conjure up some ideas on how to make it a memorable one.
 I knew for sure I wanted to perform my original song entitled “Pain.”
 I also knew I was going to pull out all the stops.